microcombustion/ctwrap/README.rst

 Results are written to a single file ``adiabatic_flame.h5``.

-Adapting custom simulation tasks to be used with ctwrap is straight-forward, and mainly involves the creation of a Python module that largely reflects a regular simulation script for a single set of parameter values.

-*Alternatives*

-Parameter variations can always be run in custom loops.

 *Note:* the wrapper itself does not depend on a Cantera installation; only the simulation modules do.